ForgeRock/fr-config-manager/packages/fr-config-pull/README.md

 The `--name` option may be used to specify a specific custom node by its name.

-The `--contract-requires` will restore require statements which were expanded by the `fr-config-push custom-nodes --expand-requires` command.
+The `--contract-require` will restore require statements which were expanded by the `fr-config-push custom-nodes --expand-require` command.
+Refer to the [custom nodes README](../../docs/custom-nodes.md) for details.